 6 ways to make your workplace greener

-Want to make your office (or even your home office) a more eco-friendly environment?
+Want to make your office a more eco-friendly environment?
 More and more businesses are adopting greener policies.
 Find out what you could be doing – it’s easier than you might think.

-- Get rid of the dress code – you’ll be surprised how much it can save on heating and air con in the office if you allow people to dress for the temperature instead of wearing suits or sticking to a strict ‘office wear’ dress code.
+6. Get rid of the dress code – you’ll be surprised how much it can save on heating and air con in the office if you allow people to dress for the temperature instead of wearing suits or sticking to a strict ‘office wear’ dress code.
 Many offices are stuffy in winter and freezing in summer due to overzealous air-conditioning.
-Consider relaxing the dress code and see what benefits you can uncover.